MIS 1050 BASIC COMPUTER APPLICATIONS (3 credits)

 Prerequisite: MIS 1050 or MIS 1600

 Examines the various tools and methodologies for the development and implementation of a business information system.
 Students will also examine the logical and physical organizations of data in an enterprise database.
-The systems approach is discussed in detail in conjunction with current concepts of systems analysis and design.
+The systems approach is covered in detail in conjunction with current concepts of systems analysis and design.
 The life cycle concept, the importance of implementing controls during the planning, analysis, design, implementation, and evaluation phases of a management information system to solve business management problems are highlighted.

 Various topics in management information systems.
 These may be one-time or occasional course offerings.